Mighty Mutanimals: Lindsey Baker

-Lindsey Baker is a young scientist and the only human member of the Mighty Mutanimals.
-She is also revealed to be a lesbian.
+Lindsey Baker is a young scientist from the IDW comics and the only human member of the Mighty Mutanimals.

 Herman

-A mutant hermit crab from the IDW comics.
+Herman is a mutant hermit crab from the IDW comics.
 Created by Old Hob to serve in his mutant army.
 The dumpster on his back is filled with a variety of heavy weapons.

 Mutagen Man

 Mutagen Man is a mutant character in the franchise who suffers a bizarre encounter with mutagen that exposes his internal organs and resides in a special robotic suit.

-In the 1987 cartoon, he is voiced by Rob Paulsen and was introduced as Seymour Gutz, a nerdy mailman who became dismembered upon falling into a special vat of mutagen.
+In the 1987 series, he is voiced by Rob Paulsen and was introduced as Seymour Gutz, a nerdy mailman who became dismembered upon falling into a vat of mutagen.

-In the 2012 cartoon, Mutagen Man (voiced by Roger Craig Smith) was introduced as Timothy, a young ineffective ice cream vendor who witnesses the Turtles' first battle with Baxter Stockman and dedicates himself to fighting crime as a wannabe superhero in a turtle costume called "The Pulverizer".
-When he was exposed to mutagen, he dissolved into a 6 ft. mutant blob of mutagen with floating organs and a disintegrating touch that was the result of having not coming in contact with any animal or plant.
+In the 2012 series' season 1, Mutagen Man (voiced by Roger Craig Smith) was introduced as Timothy, a young ineffective ice cream vendor who witnesses the Turtles' first battle with Baxter Stockman and dedicates himself to fighting crime as a wannabe superhero in a turtle costume called "The Pulverizer".
+When he was exposed to mutagen, he dissolved into a mutant blob with floating organs and a disintegrating touch.
+In season 2, Mutagen Man later developed the ability to drink mutagen which enabled the container he was in to grow blob-like limbs.

 In the IDW comics, Mutagen Man is a failed attempt at combining several different animal breeds into one mutant.
 When The Mutanimals found him strapped to a bed, they tried to free him.
 Although he is told that he's being saved, Mutagen Man has a different idea of the term by forcing Old Hob's gun to his dome and urging him to fire.
 Hob refuses and they all escape the facility together.
 Later, Mutagen Man was given the name "Seymour Guts" by Mondo Gecko.

 Pigeon Pete

-Pigeon Pete is a mutant Pigeon that appeared in the 2012 series and the IDW comics both versions being a member of the Mighty Mutanimals.
+Pigeon Pete is a mutant pigeon that appeared in the 2012 series and the IDW comics, both versions being a member of the Mighty Mutanimals.

+In the 2012 series, Pigeon Pete is a pigeon that was mutated by the Kraang and is voiced by A.J.
+Buckley.

+In the Teenage Mutant Ninja Turtles spin-off Tales of the Teenage Mutant Ninja Turtles, Pigeon Pete is a pigeon that was mutated from exposure to Michelangelo's blood and is voiced by Christopher Mintz-Plasse.
+He would later join the Mutanimals.

 Reserve members

 Merdude

 Merdude is a merman-like creature.

 In the Archie Comics, Alim was a boy who was born 5,000 years ago.
 When Alim fell into the sea, he ended up in a part where mutagen was and became a mutant merman.
 Many years later, Merdude befriended the Teenage Mutant Ninja Turtles and later became a reserve member of the Mighty Mutanimals.

-Merdude appears in the 1987 Teenage Mutant Ninja Turtles episode "Atlantis Awakes" voiced by Kevin Schon.
+Merdude appears in the 1987 Teenage Mutant Ninja Turtles episode "Atlantis Awakes", voiced by Kevin Schon.
 In this show, Merdude's real name is Alim Coelacanth who is a deformed merman and the true ruler of Atlantis.